 In order to achieve building electrification targets, it is critical that ARB also identify current barriers and challenges, as it has historically done to support the deployment of other technologies like electric vehicles.
-Construction of all-electric buildings and replacing natural gas appliances with efficient electric alternatives like heat pumps face major implementation barriers, including: (1) higher upfront and operating costs, (2) misaligned state policies and regulations, and (3) awareness and behavioral change.5 On the policy side, the state's building energy code is biased in favor of natural gas use in buildings and discourages building electrification, even when that might be the most cost-effective, most efficient, and lowest emissions option.6 Additionally, utility programs to incentivize fuel substitution from gas to more efficient electric appliances are hampered by the California Public Utilities Commission's "3-prong test," which has vague requirements and lacks guidance on which test should be performed.
+Construction of all-electric buildings and replacing natural gas appliances with efficient electric alternatives like heat pumps face major implementation barriers, including: (1) higher upfront and operating costs, (2) misaligned state policies and regulations, and (3) awareness and behavioral change.10 On the policy side, the state's building energy code is biased in favor of natural gas use in buildings and discourages building electrification, even when that might be the most cost-effective, most efficient, and lowest emissions option.11 Additionally, utility programs to incentivize fuel substitution from gas to more efficient electric appliances are hampered by the California Public Utilities Commission's "3-prong test," which has vague requirements and lacks guidance on which test should be performed.
+Since the market for heat pump water heaters and heating and cooling systems is still at an early stage in California, the economics are also a challenge.
+These electric technologies are in general more expensive than their natural gas versions.
+Many contractors do not have significant experience with installation, making them less likely to recommend electric appliances, and more likely to need extra time (and extra wages) to learn.
 The current Cap and Trade framework and existing policies like SB 350 will not be sufficient to lift electrification over these hurdles.
 As the state agency responsible for GHG policy implementation strategies, ARB has a critical role to identify the key market and policy barriers and facilitate coordinated action at the agency level to achieve building decarbonization targets in a timely and efficient manner.